 Keep your devices near each other and plugged in to power until the iPhone data migration process is complete.
 This can take a long time if you have a whole lot of data—more than an hour!—but it’s the simplest way to get everything onto your new iPhone.

-Just as when restoring from iCloud, your new iPhone will need to re-download apps from the App Store, to get the version that is properly optimized for your new hardware.
-But your home screen will show placeholders, arranged as on your old iPhone, and all the data for those apps will be transferred from your old iPhone.
+Just as when restoring from iCloud, your new iPhone will need to re-download apps from the App Store, in order to get the version that is properly optimized for your new hardware.
+But your home screen will show placeholders, arranged in the same way as your old iPhone, and all the data for those apps will be transferred from it.

 Upgrading from a device with a later version of iOS

 You may run into a roadblock if your new device is running an older version of iOS than your old device.
 This happens most often if you're running an iOS beta, which won't be installed on your new iPhone.

 For example, if your old iPhone is running iOS 13.3 beta and your new iPhone is running iOS 13.2, you may have trouble backing up and restoring.